 Though mindfulness has a mainstream following in the U.S., it has taken more than 50 years to develop, according to psychologist Daniel Goleman.
-With roots in ancient Eastern religions, including Hinduism, Taoism and Buddhism, mindfulness, like yoga, came to the Western world within the past half-century.
+With roots in ancient Eastern religions, including Hinduism, Taoism, and Buddhism, mindfulness, like yoga, came to the Western world within the past half-century.
 Dr. Jon Kabat-Zinn brought mindfulness to the treatment of chronically ill patients in 1979 after studying with a Vietnamese monk.
-Since then, this form of meditation has boosted productivity in workplaces like Apple and Google, won Super Bowls and gotten Republicans and Democrats to cross the aisle for mindfulness training.
-Its popularity has been extended by retreats and classes, books, videos and smartphone apps.
-Studies have shown that the self-awareness that comes with mindfulness can have a healing effect that reduces anxiety and depression, promotes heart health and eliminates stress.
+Since then, this form of meditation has boosted productivity in workplaces like Apple and Google, won Super Bowls, and gotten Republicans and Democrats to cross the aisle for mindfulness training.
+Its popularity has been extended by retreats and classes, books, videos, and smartphone apps.
+Studies have shown that the self-awareness that comes with mindfulness can have a healing effect that reduces anxiety and depression, promotes heart health, and eases stress.

 Mindfulness Benefits for Kids

 The physical and mental health benefits of practicing mindfulness have been well-researched with adults.
 Preliminary research suggests that it positively impacts the minds and bodies of kids as well.
 These are a few of the benefits: